Hardtack/Autowire/README.rst

     :alt: Build Status
     :target: https://travis-ci.org/Hardtack/Autowire

-Autowire is light & simple dependency injection library for Python.
+Autowire is lightweight & simple dependency injection library for Python.

 You can use dependency injection & resource management without any classes and any magics.